12 Emotional Development in the Preschool Years

 Erikson – Initiative Vs Guilt

 Psychologist Erik Erikson argues that children in early childhood go through a stage of “initiative vs. guilt”.
-If the child is placed in an environment where he/she can explore, make decisions, and initiate activities, they have achieved initiative.
-On the other hand, if the child is put in an environment where initiation is repressed through criticism and control, he/she will develop a sense of guilt.
+If the child is placed in an environment where they can explore, make decisions, and initiate activities, they have achieved initiative.
+On the other hand, if the child is put in an environment where initiation is repressed through criticism and control, they will develop a sense of guilt.